ando11235/aiPiCar/README.md

 ```

 After the .tfrecord files are generated, we were able to actually train the model.
-The Following Parameters were used in conjuction with the MobileNet v2 SSD COCO Quantized Model:
+The Following Parameters were used in conjunction with the MobileNet v2 SSD COCO Quantized Model:
 * the pre-trained model: MobileNet v2 SSD COCO Quantized Model
 * two tfrecord files: test.tfrecord and train.tfrecord generated above
 * label_map.pbtxt file: generated above